 aboutButtercup Festival started back in 2000 at the University of Massachusetts at Amherst and continued until 2005, when it began a three-year hibernation.
 Series 2 began in 2008 and continued until 2013.
+Series 3 started in February 2019.
 Every strip is drawn on paper with pencils and pens.
 More information can be found in the Wikipedia article.
 I didn't write it.

 I do.
 During Series 1 I used the pseudonym Elliott G. Garbauskas, but I reverted to my own name with Series 2.
 I was born and raised in Massachusetts, spent fifteen years living in Yorkshire, England, and returned to Massachusetts in 2022.

 If you enjoy Buttercup Festival, becoming a patron on Patreon is a great way to support the comic.
 You can also purhcase shirts and prints from TopatoCo, and original artwork from me.
 Also, very important, mention it on social media, and at laundromats and cocktail parties.

 I am loyal to Zig calligraphy markers, and use these for most of my black and white drawing.
 I use Faber-Castell Pitt artist pens when I want a more consistent line, a rollerball pen for frames and lettering, and Sharpies (or sometimes India ink) for filling in large black spaces.
 I have a few different white gel pens for drawing white-on-black (especially star fields), and correction fluid pens for larger white marks (and for correcting mistakes).
 Color strips use a variety of media: watercolor, gouache, acrylic, crayon, pastel, and colored pencil.